Year 1 of COVID-19 Impact

 COVID-19 impact on outcomes

 Although Staffordshire’s response to the COVID-19 pandemic has been identified as best practice, mortality in Staffordshire is slightly higher than the national average.
 This is partially due to the older population in the country.
 As of 23 July 2021, there were a total of 2,723 deaths where COVID-19 had been recorded on the death certificate, 1,911 more deaths compared to the average for the previous five years.
-COVID-19 has also significantly impacted outcomes in Staffordshire with regards to infant and parental health, educational attainment, excess weight, mental health and economy and employment.
+COVID-19 has also significantly impacted outcomes in Staffordshire regarding infant and parental health, educational attainment, excess weight, mental health and economy and employment.
 This section provides an overview of the national and Staffordshire-specific outcomes and trends.